Something stuck in your cat's butt?

 Why, you may ask?
 Because the resistance may well indicate that the portion of the string still inside your cat’s intestines is wrapped around something or embedded within the lining of their intestines, and by continuing to pull you may well cause a tear in their intestines or rectum that could result in pain, infection, or leakage of intestinal contents into their abdominal cavity.
 None of which you, or your cat, want.

-Should I leave it in and see if it comes out on its own?
+Should I leave the string in and see if it comes out on its own?

 If you do decide to “wait and see,” safely cut the protruding string (as described above), and monitor your cat’s appetite, energy, comfort level, and litter box trips VERY closely.
 If your cat exhibits a drop in appetite, vomiting, decrease in energy level, signs of pain, straining and/or vocalizing within the litter box, or any other concerning signs, they truly must be brought to the vet immediately.